postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/defining-an-api.md

 <img src="https://assets.postman.com/postman-docs/api-builder-definition-options.jpg" alt="API Builder definition options" width="350px">

 > Postman will indicate [validation errors](/docs/designing-and-developing-your-api/validating-elements-against-schema/) as you work on your schema.

+## Linting your API definition

+As you create your API definition in the schema editor, Postman automatically lints it using API governance and API security rules.
+If the linting finds any problems, Postman displays warnings below the schema editor.

+**API governance** - Postman lints your definition using a predefined set of [OpenAPI 3.0](/docs/api-governance/api-definition/openapi3/) and [OpenAPI 2.0](/docs/api-governance/api-definition/openapi2/) governance rules.
+**API security** - Postman lints your API definition using a pre-defined set of [security rules](/docs/api-governance/api-testing/api-testing-warnings/).

+> [Enterprise teams](https://www.postman.com/pricing/) can also customize the rules that Postman uses to lint and create custom rules using the [API governance admin panel](/docs/api-governance/api-governance-admin-panel/) and the [API security admin panel](/docs/api-governance/api-security-admin-panel/).

+To see any linting errors, select **Rule** next to **Violations found in schema**.
+Postman displays each warning on its own line, with a brief description of the issue, the type of issue (governance or security), and the line and file the where the issue occurs.
+When you select a warning, Postman highlights the section of the definition that triggered the warning.
+If the issue occurs more than once, the warning line indicates how many times.
+You can scroll through each occurrence.

+To learn more about the issue and get information about how to fix it, select **Possible fix**, which will open the relevant Learning Center page.

+To hide the warning for the API definition, select **Hide**.
+Select a reason that you want to hide the warning, then select **Hide** again.
+This will hide the error for your entire team.
+If you want to use the warning later, select **Unhide**. <!-- TODO: find what this actually is - I think it's a message bar that indicates how many rules are hidden? -->

+To hide a warning globally, use the either the [API governance admin panel](/docs/api-governance/api-governance-admin-panel/) or the [API security admin panel](/docs/api-governance/api-security-admin-panel/) ([Enterprise teams only](https://www.postman.com/pricing/)).

+When you make updates to your API definition, Postman re-checks it.
+If your changes resolve the issue, Postman resolves the warning from the list.

 ## Generating a collection